-Lets talk through everything you need to know about protecting your painted furniture!
+Lets talk through everything you need to know about protecting painted furniture!
 This article will be a work in progress!
+(Find lots of tutorials in my Ultimate Guide to Furniture Painting!)
 As I work through the process of analysis I will update with my findings!
 Additionally I am not a representative of any paint company and can assure that anything found will be purely based on analysis results and in no way meant to leverage one brand over another, rather only to inform you the consumer on the products you use and invest in, and how to put them to the BEST use!

 Find this article informative?
 Please come back and Pin it on Pinterest or share it with a friend!
 This act alone helps to keep my little blog running for you.~Thea

 Ok,.. so this is my thought process, I feel like so much gets lost when we apply rules and techniques to products that they just DONT apply to.

 Some of this all began when chalk paint made it big and the wax finish was everything and “everyone knows” wax “lasts forever”, “always”, and “definitely”.

 Another company creates a wax yet, less solvents,.. less hardening over the surface,.. more of an inside out, natural cure process,.. years later we become obsessed with these furniture oils, waxes, and salves,

 Another company creates a line of paint and decide they want a different look so they add more resins, less minerals,…

 Top coats are always a hot topic as many want a more durable finish on their pieces than a wax may offer…

 When we are protecting our painted furniture, what do we use when?

 I feel like we can begin to develop a thinking process that revolves around the porous nature (or lack of) that one paint has versus another.
 A process that would give us a slightly more concrete idea of what works rather than our, often less than scientifically analytical creative brain.